 One of the greatest aims of International Men’s Day is to promote gender equality and improve gender relations.
 This is not only for men but for women too.

-In this regard, the theme for International Men’s Day 2021 is “Better relations between men and women”.
+In this regard, the theme for 2022 is ‘Helping Mens and Boys’, last year International Men’s Day 2021 theme was “Better relations between men and women”.
 Only when men and women walk together inequality, will we have a better and safe world to live in.

 How is International Men’s Day Celebrated?